 Greenworks Commercial 82-Volt 20-Inch Chainsaw 82CS34

 In late 2021 at GIE, DeWalt, Greenworks Commercial, and Stihl all announced new 20-inch battery-powered chainsaws with the power to take on the farm and ranch class.
-All three also claimed to have the most powerful and as the dust settled, Greenworks Commercial’s had the highest-rated power.
+All three also claimed to have the most power, and as the dust settled, Greenworks Commercial’s had the highest-rated power.

 In addition to having higher power, it’s also a couple of hundred dollars less than Stihl’s 20-inch model.
 It gets into a range that even homeowners with large properties to maintain might be tempted to step up.